Evaluating Shopify Apps, their Reviews, and the Developer

 But in the event you do uninstall the app, be sure to explain the reasons why in the pop-up comments box.
 This helps the developer better understand and improve their app, resulting in a stronger app for the entire Shopify community.

-Regularly Evaluating your Shopify Apps and Reviewing Them
+Regularly Evaluating and Reviewing your Shopify Apps

 Setting up a new website can be a lengthy process.
 When you’re done, it’s easy to make a big sigh of relief and then promptly ignore the site.
 And while your hard work upfront should reward you with low maintenance, it’s important to regularly review your site.